-When: The Season 12 finale aired on May 18, 2017, at 8:00 PM on the CW.
+When: Season 13 premiered on October 12, 2017, at 8:00 PM on the CW.

 Where: The show is set in no specific locale; the brothers ride all over the country in a 1967 Chevrolet Impala and live out of hotel rooms via fake identities and money scams, though the Winchesters are originally from Lawrence, Kansas, and have, as late, holed up in a bunker, somewhere near their home town, formerly run by the Men of Letters, an organization of which they are legacy members.
 The time is present day.